-Ben is a Ph.D. student in the Department of Forest Resources and Environmental Conservation.
-He is interested in the interactions of terrestrial ecosystems and the climate system, and how the terrestrial carbon sink will change in the future.
+Ben is a Ph.D. student interested in the interactions of terrestrial ecosystems and the climate system, and how the terrestrial carbon sink will change in the future.
 Ben works with observational data from eddy flux towers and satellites, such as LANDSAT, and uses the Community Earth System Model (CESM) to simulate large scale experiments on a global scale.

 Ben came to Virginia Tech as a Masters student in the forestry department.
 He studied the effects of land-use and land cover change on the energy balance at the land surface.
 He specifically focused on how forests in temperate North America affect surface temperatures.